 The number of pods per plant was highly influence by the variety (p = 0.001).
 A significant higher number of pods were observed with Songotra than with Padi-tuya.
 Plant spacing as well as the weeks did not show any significant effect (p = 0.213) on the number of pods per plant.
 The combined interaction of these three factors did not show any significant influence (p = 0.0875) on the number of pods per plant (Figure 3).

-Figure 3: Effects of variety on the mean number of pods per plant
+Figure 3: Effects of variety on the mean number of pods per plant.

 Dry matter weight